Powered by SchoolDash

 Dunston Lane, Newbold, Chesterfield S41 8EY

 Dunston Primary and Nursery Academy is an academy.
-It has about 300 boys and girls aged between 3 and 11.
-In June 2022 the school was rated ‘Requires Improvement’ by Ofsted.
-The present school opened in 2018.
+It has about 280 boys and girls aged between 3 and 11.
+Ofsted last inspected the school in March 2025.

 Particular strengths include Environment.
-Relative weaknesses include Admissions and Progress.
+Relative weaknesses include Attainment and Finances.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.